1. Who are we?

 Right to Erasure

-You can ask us to delete your personal information in some circumstances, such as if your policy has ended and we do not need to keep your information for legal or regulatory reasons.
-If we are using consent to process your information and you withdraw it, you can ask us to erase your information.
+You can ask us to delete your personal data in some circumstances, such as if your policy has ended and we do not need to keep your data for legal or regulatory reasons.
+If we are using consent to process your data and you withdraw it, you can ask us to erase your data.

 Making sure that we keep you up to date with privacy information is a continuous responsibility and we keep this notice under review.
 We will update our notice as changes are required.

-This Privacy Notice was last updated on 01 January 2019.
+This privacy notice was last updated on 6 November 2023.